Who's who on our board

 The Board of Trustees governs London City Mission and establishes the overall strategy and policy.
 They advise and support Chief Executive Graham Miller in implementing the vision, determine matters of principle, and deal with budgeting and other financial matters.

 Carolyn’s background is in primary and adult education and tuition.
-She joined the board in 2007.
+She joined the board in 2007, and chairs the Human Resources sub-committee.
 Apart from that, she helps lead conferences for pastors’ wives.
 Though Swansea City FC supporters, she and her husband Christopher live in Cambridge and attend an Anglican church, St Andrew the Great.
 Her biggest task, apart from looking after her three grandchildren, is looking after Christopher.

 Andrew, with us since 2015, is the Assistant Head of his local Church of England primary school, and has a background of ten years working in politics.